ReeceLangerock/stock-market-app/README.md

 ## Stock Market Viewer App

 ### App Build Using
--Node/express
+- Node/express
--EJS / CSS
+- EJS / CSS
--Socket.IO
+- Socket.IO
--MongoDB / Mongoose
+- MongoDB / Mongoose
--Quandl (Stock API)
+- Quandl (Stock API)
+- Chartjs
--Momentjs (Chart time scale)
+- Momentjs (Chart time scale)

 ### App Objective
 Build a full stack JavaScript app that is functionally similar to this: http://watchstocks.herokuapp.com/ and deploy it to Heroku.
 More details can be found here: https://www.freecodecamp.com/challenges/chart-the-stock-market